 Note: The values of the 81 variables in Appendix A. have been recoded so that they range from 0 to 6.
 After the recoding, the 81 variables have been renamed “---06.”
 For example, the original variable GOLF has been renamed GOLF06 and only then incorporated into the analyses.

 All DDB items were scored by a team of coders on the 15 dimensions according to a 5-point scale (-2, -1, 0, 1, 2) where two values (1 and 2) indicate affirmation of the dimension, two values negation (-1 and -2) and 0 neutrality (we have omitted the 0’s from the above formulas).
-It is important to bear in mind that we were not surveying coders’ attitudes, but asking and training them to apply specific definitions of the 15 dimensions to each DDB item according to a dichotomous decision tree (this process is outlined elsewhere, Author 2006).
+It is important to bear in mind that we were not surveying coders’ attitudes, but asking and training them to apply specific definitions of the 15 dimensions to each DDB item according to a dichotomous decision tree (this process is outlined elsewhere, Silver?
+2006).
 Their task was to determine the degree to which a positive response to a given question involves, say, an appeal to or attack on tradition for its legitimacy (in addition to the 14 other dimensions).
 High levels of inter-subjective confirmation were achieved (r’s above .8), and reliability was verified through comparable results from new staff.

 The indexes combine these scores to produce cultural profiles for all respondents based on the degree to which their responses indicate a composite affirmation, negation, or neutrality toward each of the 15 dimensions.
 No single response makes a person glamorous or not; the whole package of responses (that, in total, favor indicate valuing and participating in flashy, exciting, star-studded events) is what matters – confirmed by the fact that removing individual items from our indexes do not significantly alter our results.
 Moreover, these indexes indicate the extent to which individuals evince a range of analytical dimensions of cultural consumption – they are not ideal-types.
 Various ideal-types can be derived by combining all or some of the dimension.
 This is a project for future research